hindu-comm/weblogs/manasataramgini/2011/11/2011-11-25_fragments-of-west-asian-heathen-thought-late-surviving-hermetica.md

-Footnote 3: In India too the Isaist and Mohammedan subversionists have deployed a similar strategy claiming that the Hindu texts were a prelude to the truth claims of their respective cults and their cults were actually prophesied in the Hindu texts\!
+Footnote 3: In India too the Isaist and Mohammedan subversionists have deployed a similar strategy claiming that the Hindu texts were a prelude to the truth claims of their respective cults and their cults were actually prophesied in the Hindu texts!
 Some moronic Hindus might be taken in by such claims and softened for subsequent penetration by the Abrahamists.